 For more information on the tour please visit our page on the East Broad Top Railroad & Rockhill Trolley Museum.

 On Friday, October 13th The Susquehannock is offering a guided tour with bus transportation to historic Harris Tower and the Harrisburg Amtrak Station, the former PRR passenger station in the state’s capital.
 For anyone interested in the history of passenger rail travel on the Pennsylvania Railroad this tour is for you.
+On this tour you will depart the hotel at 8:30 on an executive coach to the Harris Tower and the Harrisburg Transportation Center.
+Upon arrival you will be visiting both the tower and former Harrisburg Pennsylvaia Railroad Station.

 From 1930 to 1992 Harris Tower served the Pennsylvania Railroad, Penn Central Railroad and Amtrak.
 In 1992 the Harrisburg Chapter of the National Railway Historical Society took ownership of and restored the structure.
 The purpose of the tower was to control rail traffic through what was once a maze of tracks at the north end of the Harrisburg Passenger Station.
 During a height of rail travel the tower controlled 87 switches and 106 signals with a traffic count of 100 scheduled passenger trains and 25 freight trains daily.
 Harris Tower marked the western terminus of the Pennsylvania Railroad’s electrification and it was at Harris where the motive power was switched from steam or diesel to electric eastbound or opposite for west bound trains.
 Harrisburg was also the point where trains were split for New York/Philadelphia and Baltimore/Washington destinations.

-The Harrisburg Transportation Center is the former Harrisburg Pennsylvania Passenger Station.
+The Harrisburg Transportation Center is the former Harrisburg Pennsylvania Railroad passenger station.
 The current station was built by PRR in 1887 and significantly rebuilt with its distinctive barn roof in 1905 following a serious fire in 1904.
 It was listed on the National Register of Historic places in 1975 and is also designated as a National Historic Landmark.
 The station is one of the few railway stations in the United States that still has a train shed above the tracks.
 It also has a red brick exterior, unlike many of the still-used U.S. railway stations built slightly later in the early 1900s that have white stone facing, such as 30th Street Station in Philadelphia.
 During your tour of the station you will visit the state tower that was used to control station passenger traffic after the closure of Harris Tower.
 You will see the Harrisburg Power Director’s Office where until recently power distribution was controlled for the electrification lines between Harrisburg and Philadelphia.
 During your visit to the track passenger platform you will have the opportunity to observe GG-1 #4859 and N6B Cabin Car #980016.
 Both of these PRR pieces of equipment have been restored by the Harrisburg Chapter, National Railway Historical Society.